dariogeorge21/voices-of-lord/README.md

 ---

-**Voice of Christ** © 2025 - Spreading the message of Christ through music
+**Voices of Lord** © 2025 - Spreading the message of Christ through music